Take your natural curiosity, combine it with your interest in Maths, Science or Technology and use your imagination to design and build the future.

 This course is suitable for a number of student support awards.
 Please contact the course director for further information.

-Faculty Prizes can be viewed at: ulster.ac.uk/academicoffice/prizes.html and follow the links to the Faculty of Computing and Engineering.
+Faculty Prizes can be viewed at: ulster.ac.uk/academicoffice/prizes.html and follow the links to the Faculty of Computing, Engineering and the Built Environment.

 Additional mandatory costs

 Tuition fees and costs associated with accommodation, travel (including car parking charges), and normal living are a part of university life.

 Where a course has additional mandatory expenses we make every effort to highlight them.
 These may include residential visits, field trips, materials (e.g. art, design, engineering) inoculations, security checks, computer equipment, uniforms, professional memberships etc.